sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 - You have a Free or Pro account through Sourcegraph.com or a Sourcegraph Enterprise account
 - You have a project open in VS Code

-## Getting started with Cody extension and commands
+## Getting started with the Cody extension and commands

 After installing the extension, the side activity bar will display an icon for **Cody**.
 Click this icon, and Cody's panel will open.
 This interface is used to start a **New Chat**, run Cody **commands** or get access to relevant resources.